Director, Story (Film & Photography Production Company)

 I was keen to work in broadcasting when I arrived in Leeds having had some experience as a college student.
 However, when I graduated I went in to the business environment, doing sales and project management, and the management side of my degree was essential to understanding my clients and creating marketing proposals for them.
 I always wanted to return to a more creative role and now as a photographer I feel like I have a business that allows me to do that.
 Nevertheless, I'm in no doubt that it is a business built on the foundation of my management studies and early career.
 The accounting and finance topics taught by John Earley are one example of modules which I draw on almost daily!

-What three words would you use to describe Leeds Trinity?
+Three words I’d use to describe Leeds Trinity